-In 2009, the Ministry of Infrastructure and the Environment started its periodic evaluation of the Aviation Act.
-The cabinet informed the Lower House in April 2012 and June 2013 by letter of the results of this evaluation so far.
+In 2009, the Ministry of Infrastructure and the Environment (Ministerie van Infrastructuur en Milieu) started its periodic evaluation of the Aviation Act.
+The evaluation resulted in a legislative proposal to amend the Aviation Act which was sent to Parliament on May 4, 2015.

-The evaluation of the Aviation Act is expected to yield several adjustments to the existing economic regulation.
-One such expected key change concerns the period for which airport charges will be set.
-Currently this is one year, but under the amended act this is expected to change to three years.
+Inter alia, it is proposed to amend the existing economic regulation.
+One key change concerns the period for which airport charges will be set.
+Currently this is one year, but it is proposed to change the period to three years with an exception for security charges that can be adjusted in the interim.
 Setting airport charges for a multiple year period is expected to ensure more stable and predictable levels, benefiting both the airlines and Schiphol itself.

-The existing hybrid dual-till system is expected to continue to exist in future.
+The existing hybrid dual-till system is expected to continue to exist in the future.
 However, a mandatory contribution from non aviation activities is expected to replace the current system of voluntary contributions currently applied by Schiphol.
 The underlying principle is that Schiphol should be able to achieve a benchmark return over the three-year period, should remain capable of independently funding its own operations at acceptable credit conditions and must retain a Single A credit rating.
 In determining the mandatory contribution, aspects such as Schiphol's competitive position and current market conditions are expected to also be taken into account.